 Nor are the attractions of the method limited to securing a solid foundation for the metaphysical structure.
 For the very process that erects the foundation also builds upon it.
-As was noted in examining the methods of natural science, there is a scissors-like action that selects the mathematical expression of physical laws by operating simultaneously from above with differential equations and from below with measurements and empirical correlations.
-But this procedure was employed in its pure form in reaching the self-affirmation of the knower, when the inevitability of experience, of intelligent inquiry, of critical reflection, and of their unity, combined with the subject's awareness of his own subjection to such inevitability to issue into his affirmation of himself as an individual existing unity differentiated by capacities to experience, to inquire, and to reflect.
-Now this affirmation of oneself as a knower also is an affirmation of the general structure of any proportionate object of knowledge.
-Further investigation of the process of knowing can determine in greater detail the structure of the proportionate known.
-This upper blade of the scissors is matched by the lower blade of common sense and scientific pronouncements, which the philosopher can criticize but cannot replace, for any attempt at replacement would be to desert the method proper to philosophy and to employ the methods proper to science or the procedures proper to common sense.
-Finally, to close the scissors, there is operative the detached and disinterested desire to know, reinforced by the explicit rejection of all obscurantism, and guided by the critical dialectic that discriminates between positions and counterpositions in the formulation of the results of common sense, of science, and of metaphysics.
+As the ompirically, intelligently, and rationally consolides subject cannot avoid successfully avoid the affirmation upon it.
+As was noted in examining the methods of natural science, there is a scissors-Like action that selects the mathematical expression of physical laws by operating simultaneously above with th from upper, differential equations and from lower, measurements and empirical correlations.
+But this procedure was employed in its pure form in reaching the self-affirmation of the knower, when the inevitability of experience, of intelligent inquiry, of critical reflection, and of their unity combined with the subject's awareness of his own subjection to such inevitability to issue into his self-affirmation of himself as an individual existing unity differentiated by capacities to experience, to inquire, and to reflect.
+Now this affirmation of me oneself as a knower also is an affirmation of the general structure of any proportionate Wolled object of knowledge.
+Further investigation of the process of knowing can determine in greater detail the structure of the proportionate n known.
+This upper blade of the scissors ismatched by the lower blade of common sense and scientific pronouncements, which the philosopher can criticize but cannot ref replace, for any attempt at replacement would be to desert the method proper to philosophy and employ the methods proper to science or the procedures proper to common sense.
+Finally, to close the scissors, there is operative the detached and disinterested desire to know, reinforced by the explainit rejection of a all obscurantism, and guided by the critical dialectic that discriminates between positions and counter-positions in the formulation of the results of common sense, of science, and of metaphysics.